Sending E-Mails in AEM

 }

-// Replace ${placeholders} in the template with actual values
+// Replace ${placeholders} in the template (both headers and body) with the

 email.setTo(Collections.singletonList(new InternetAddress(recipientEmail)));